 #1: Seamless Knickers

 Unless you’re going for the VPL look (not sure that’s a thing), you want to make sure that you’re wearing the right underwear.
 Otherwise, you’ll get that not-so-flattering double-butt look that shows through your clothes.
-Now, I’m not a fan of thongs (mainly because ouch), and luckily, there are other options.
+Now, I’m not a fan of thongs (mainly because ouch), and luckily there are other options.
 But first, be honest with yourself—do you buy the “right” size knickers for your bum?
 For me, I have to go a size up.
 Even though I take a size 10 in trousers, I will buy size 12 in knickers so that I don’t cut my butt in half.
-Also, I’ll go for a pair that is made from polyester rather than cotton.
+Also, I’ll go for a pair made from polyester rather than cotton.

-If you want to really show off your butt, then high-waisted jeans or trousers are ideal.
-Not only will they nip you in at the waist to give you an enhanced hourglass shape, but they’ll hug your bum to give it a peachy look.
+If you want to really show off your butt, high-waisted jeans or trousers are ideal.
+Not only will they nip you in at the waist to give you an enhanced hourglass shape, but they’ll also hug your bum to give it a peachy look.